 Guide

-Fix UTF-8 BOM, Zero-Width Spaces, and MIME Encoding Bugs in Email
+Fix UTF-8 BOM, Zero-Width Spaces, and MIME Bugs

 According to a 2023 analysis by Mailgun, 3.2% of all business emails contain at least one invisible Unicode character that can break automated processing.
 This guide shows how to detect UTF-8 BOMs, zero-width spaces, quoted-printable encoding errors, and MIME charset mismatches using the Nylas CLI and standard Unix hex tools.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 When strings match visually but fail programmatically

 You write a script that filters emails by subject line.
 It works for most messages but silently skips one.
 You copy the subject, paste it into your script, and it still doesn’t match.
-Two identical-looking strings.
-Not identical.
+The bytes are different even though the rendered text is identical.
+The problem affects:

 - Subject line filters and search queries